carrotfarmer/blog-posts/cl31ixf9w01zf1hnv7mq8bdw4.md

 If you store a lot of junk on your token, you may exceed the size limit for a cookie.
 And I already told you why storing them on `localStorage` is probably a bad idea..
 (CSRF *wink, wink*)

 ### Security
-JWTs are simply put, *not* secure.
+JWTs are simply put, *not* secure and they are not the place to store sensitive user data.
 They can easily be intercepted and decrypted (Literally all you have to do is paste the token into a site like [this](https://jwt.io) and you can get the user data inside it).
 This is exactly why you should never store any sensitive data in a token.
 Just store the required credentials that will allow the server to know who the user is.
 Something simple like a `userId`.

 ## Which one should you use?
 It's all your choice.
 I prefer to use sessions since they are easy to implement (I don't have to worry about refresh tokens, blacklists, etc.) and are more secure (only the session ID is sent through an HTTP-Only, SameSite cookie).
 I don't find scalability to be an issue, especially with platforms like [Railway](https://railway.app) providing a good free plan (not sponsored!).
 If you have a large user base, and you are willing to spend a bit of money on a VPS or a paid cloud service, definitely go with sessions.
 Before I wrap up, here's a list of resources that can help you with implementing auth and going a bit deeper into the topics discussed in this article.